cockroachdb/docs/v22.2/alter-index.md

     (27 rows)
     ~~~

-1. Explain the behavior with the index.
+1. Explain the query behavior with the index.
+The query uses the new `rides_revenue_idx` index and scans many fewer rows.

     {% include_cached copy-clipboard.html %}
     ~~~ sql